Rosuav/MustardMine/README.md

   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?
 * Can it be made so mods can be given permission to select a pre-built setup?
 Editors get full access (including seeing MM's own configs).
-* Prepopulate new accounts with some examples, including several in the same category, to show how this would be useful

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.